Gas Act 1948: Provisions

 Section 51 required the gas industry to consult with the Coal Board to coordinate the operation of coke ovens which were owned and operated by collieries but which supplied the gas industry with gas.

-Section 55 empowered the Minister to define the standards of the gas supplied including its pressure, calorific value and composition.
+Section 55 empowered the minister to define the standards of the gas supplied including its pressure, calorific value and composition.

 Section 62 empowered the Gas Council to take over the industry's existing bodies such as the British Gas Council and the Association of Gas Corporations.

 Schedule 4 repealed all previous irrelevant enactments relating to the gas industry, the 1948 act itself became the new legal basis.

 Later enactments

 The Gas Act 1960 (8 & 9 Eliz.
 2. c.
 27) increased the Gas Council's borrowing powers to £500 million.

 The Gas Act 1965 (c.
 36) increased the council's borrowing powers to £1,200 million; it also allowed it to manufacture or acquire gas and supply gas in bulk to Area Boards.
 The new powers allowed it to enter joint ventures with other corporations.
 For example, with Amoco to explore and exploit natural gas fields in parts of the Southern North Sea.

-The Gas Act 1972 (c.
-60) repealed the Gas Act 1948 and the Gas Act 1960.
+The whole act was repealed by section 49(3) of, and schedule 8 to, the Gas Act 1972, which came into force on 1 January 1973.
 The 1972 act established the British Gas Corporation to centralise control and operation of the industry.
-With effect from 1 January 1973 the Area Boards were made regions of the British Gas Corporation and the Gas Council was abolished.
+Area Boards were made regions of the British Gas Corporation and the Gas Council was abolished.